 Filed: July 19, 2010

-Systems, methods and computer program products for generating initial search results based on a search query and additional search results using a control element are described.
-The control element, when activated by a user of a client device, may execute a call to a server that fetches the additional results to the client device.
+Systems, methods, and computer program products for generating initial search results based on a search query and additional search results using a control element are described.
+When activated by a user of a client device, the control element may execute a call to a server that fetches the additional results to the client device.

 Alternatively, the additional results may be pre-populated and displayed only when the control element is activated.
 In some implementations, the additional results may include results that are from the same source as the initial search results.

-The patent filing provides a lot of technical details behind the “more results” plusbox, including the fact that the additional results may be located in the initial search, and hidden by the plusbox control until a searcher clicks upon the plusbox link, at which point the search engine uses AJAX to present the additional results so that the search page doesn’t need to be refreshed.
+The patent filing provides many technical details behind the “more results” plus box, including the fact that the additional results may be located in the initial search, and hidden by the plus box control until a searcher clicks upon the plus box link.
+At this point, the search engine uses AJAX to present the additional results so that the search page doesn’t need to be refreshed.

 One of the most interesting aspects behind the patent application is the area where it tells us how many additional results might be seen, and why we see the additional results we do.